 It’s time for an upgrade.
 Working together, we can build a modern, clean, and equitable transportation system that works for everyone.
-Investing in solutions like cleaner cars and buses, reliable trains, and safe walking and biking paths has worked in other countries around the world.
+Investing in solutions like cleaner cars, buses, and trucks as well as reliable trains, and safe walking and biking paths has worked in other countries around the world.

-States in the Northeast and Mid-Atlantic regions—from New England to our nation’s capital—are working on a plan that will cut emissions and invest in clean transportation solutions while expanding access and creating good jobs.
-A regional program to modernize our transportation system will bring us into the 21st century.
+States in the Northeast and Mid-Atlantic regions—from New England to our nation’s capital—can work together and individually to invest in clean transportation solutions while expanding access and creating good jobs.

-UCS is working with environmental, labor, business, health and equity organizations to advocate for common-sense policy solutions to clean our transportation system and make it work for everyone.
-With diverse stakeholders at the table, we can build a clean, reliable and accessible transportation system.
+UCS is working with environmental, labor, business, health, equity and justice organizations to advocate for common-sense policy solutions to clean our transportation system and make it work for everyone.
+With diverse stakeholders at the table, we can build a clean, reliable and accessible transportation system in all of the Northeast and Mid-Atlantic states.

 - Inequitable Exposure to Air Pollution from Vehicles in the Northeast and Mid-Atlantic (2019)